benwei1314/hw11/final-proposal-2.md

-Temple Looter

-The player will be controlling a character and move around a maze.
-If the character touches a wall it resets.
-There are keys that open the wall to progress into a different level.
-There could be moving walls or shooting turrets.
+Tank game

+Two player will be controlling their own tank.
+Tank can shoot bullets.
+There are walls that blocks the bullet and the tank.
+There is three lives for each player.
+Person loses if all lives are loss.

 ## Component Parts
 P5

 WASD moving control
 Object collison
-Key that unlocks
-Transition to a new map
-Moving wall
-Shooting turret AI
+Shooting Projectile
+Lives System

 ##Reference
 https://www.youtube.com/watch?v=hacZU523FyM